xeraa/microservice-monitoring/readme.md

 ## Features

-1. **Metricbeat system**: Show the process dashboard in Kibana with auto-refresh, run *bad.jar* with `java -Xmx512m -jar /opt/bad.jar`, and see the spike.
+1. **Metricbeat System**: Show the process dashboard in Kibana with auto-refresh, run *bad.jar* with `java -Xmx512m -jar /opt/bad.jar`, and see the spike.
 Optionally build a nicer overview with the [Visual Builder](img/visualbuilder-cpu.png).
 1. **Packetbeat**: Show the HTTP dashboard, let attendees hit */*, */good*, */bad*, and */foobar* a few times, and see the corresponding graphs.
 Optionally show the DNS dashboard as well.
+1. **Filebeat modules**: Show the *nginx*, *syslog*, and *SSH* dashboards.
 1. **Filebeat**: Let attendees hit */bad* and show the stacktrace both in the JSON log file and in Kibana by filtering down on `type: java-app` and `json.severity: ERROR`.
 Also point out the `meta.*` information and `json.stack_hash`, which you could also visualize in a bar chart and split on the `json.thread`.
-1. **Filebeat modules**: Show the *nginx*, *syslog*, and *SSH* dashboards.
 1. **Heartbeat**: Run Heartbeat and show the visualization in Kibana, then kill the frontend application and see the change.
-1. **Metricbeat application**: Show the values of `nginx.stubstatus` and optionally visualize `nginx.stubstatus.active` in the Visual Builder.
+1. **Metricbeat nginx**: Show the values of `nginx.stubstatus` and optionally visualize `nginx.stubstatus.active` in the Visual Builder.
-1. **Httpbeat**: Show */health* and */metrics* with cURL (credentials are `admin` and `secret`).
+1. **Metricbeat HTTP**: Show */health* and */metrics* with cURL (credentials are `admin` and `secret`).
 Then collect the same information with Httpbeat and show it in Kibana's Discover tab.
 1. **Metricbeat JMX**: Display the same */health* and */metrics* data and its collection through JMX.
 1. **Visual Builder**: Build a more advanced visualization with the new visual builder, for example the [heap usage](img/visualbuilder-heapusage.png) and include the deployment *events* as an [annotation](img/visualbuilder-annotation.png).
 1. **Sleuth & Zipkin**: Show the traces in the log so far.
 Then let the attendees hit */call*, */call-bad*, and */call-nested* to see where the slowness is coming from and how errors look like.
 Show the raw data in Elasticsearch if there is time.